Overview

 Case Study

-In Re K (Deceased) [1985] Ch 85, a wife killed her husband in circumstances amounting to manslaughter due to diminished responsibility.
-The court allowed her to inherit from him, considering her mental state and lack of financial motive.
+In Re K (Deceased) [1985] Ch 85, a wife killed her husband but was found to have diminished responsibility due to mental illness.
+The court exercised its discretion under the Forfeiture Act 1982 to allow her to inherit, considering her impaired mental state and the lack of malicious intent.

 Interplay Between Lapse, Disclaimer, and Forfeiture